denisso/demoreact/README.md

      - there is a possibility of embedding an iframe, made through writing your own plugin
      - syntax highlighting, using the recipe-highlight plugin and highlight.js
  - **Lazy Loading** Media resources are loaded and lazy components are loaded only when they fall into the viewport area.
+ - **Dark / Light Theme** With the Dark Theme, your pupils must dilate to take in as much light as possible – which is beneficial at night, but it can make reading difficult during the day.
+However, the Light Theme makes your pupils constrict and focus more, which improves sharpness.
+This is similar to how camera apertures work.
  - **Transition Grid Layout** Smooth change of position (animation) of elements in the dom in the grid, which allows you to animate properties such as flex-wrap  when the width of the viewport changes.
  - **Form constructor generator** to create a form, a schema is used that describes each field with a set of properties: name, label, type, required.
    - optional: placeholder, additional validation options, onChange, onBlur event handlers